-The fund aims to provide a combination of capital growth and income to deliver a return of 4-8% above the 3-month LIBOR, over any five-year period.
+The fund aims to provide a combination of capital growth and income of 4-8% above the 3-month LIBOR, over any five-year period.
 LIBOR is the rate at which banks borrow money from each other.

 Investment policy and strategy

-Core investment: Typically, the fund will use derivatives to invest in a range of assets, including shares in companies, bonds, currencies, cash or assets that can be turned quickly into cash.
-The fund may also invest directly.
-The fund is fully flexible and has no limits or ranges in any particular asset class.
-The fund may also invest in China A-Shares via the Shanghai-Hong Kong Stock Connect and the Shenzhen-Hong Kong Stock Connect.
+Core investment: The fund typically invests via derivatives in a mix of assets, including company shares, bonds, currencies, cash and assets that can be turned quickly into cash.
+The fund may also invest in assets directly.
+The fund is fully flexible and has no investment limits or ranges in any particular asset class.

-Other investment: The fund may also invest in other funds, including real estate investment trusts, asset-backed securities, convertibles and warrants.
+Other investment: The fund may invest in asset-backed securities, convertibles, contingent convertible debt securities, other funds and property-related securities.

 Risks associated with the fund